Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

 =======================

 Nuclei QEMU has several types of parameters that can be configured.
 You can enter qemu-system-riscv32 --help to view the parameters that can be configured in Nuclei QEMU.

+This is an example of a fully functional parameter for nuclei qemu: ``qemu-system-riscv32 -M nuclei_evalsoc,download=ddr,soc-cfg=evalsoc.json,debug=1 -cpu nuclei-n300fd,ext=_v_xxldsp,vlen=128 -m 512M -smp 1 -icount shift=0 -nodefaults -nographic -serial stdio -kernel dhrystone.elf``.

 Here are some commonly used parameters:

 * ``qemu-system-riscv32`` or ``qemu-system-riscv64``: The main program for the QEMU RISC-V architecture is divided into ``qemu-system-riscv32`` and ``qemu-system-riscv64``.